 If you’re looking for a shipping method that’s convenient and inexpensive, RORO shipping is your best bet.
 With this method, your used or salvage vehicle will simply be rolled onto the ship and then off once it arrives in Finland.
 However, if minimizing the potential for in-transit damage is a priority, say for an expensive or classic vehicle, then container shipping will likely be the best choice.

 There are countless ports along the coastline of Finland that can serve as a destination for RORO shipping.
 If you’ll be shipping by container, though, then the best options are the Port of Helsinki and the Port of HaminaKotka.
 Both of these ports serve as the main container ports for Finland and are the ports to which you’ll have the easiest time finding shipping service in the United States.

-For more information about the Port of Helsinki, Finland’s largest port, you can visit their official website here.
+For more information about the Port of Helsinki, Finland’s largest port, you can visit its official website here.
 For more information about the Port of HaminaKotka, you can visit their website here.